Learning to Repair Lean Proofs from Compiler Feedback

-All mutated proofs are compiled with Lean, and only those that produce a compiler error are retained, since some changes still lead to correct proofs especially with the use of powerful tactics.
-For each retained theorem mutation, we also store contrastive metadata, including the names and formal statements of both the intended (correct) theorem and the substituted (incorrect) theorem, along with informal descriptions when available.
-This metadata is later provided to the explanation and fix-suggestion model to enable contrastive reasoning about why the substituted theorem fails and how replacing it resolves the mismatch, improving the quality of the explanations without resorting to larger reasoning models.

-For each retained erroneous proof, we automatically generate a natural language explanation of the failure and a suggested fix using a separate language model.
-The model is prompted with the original proof, the mutated proof, the Lean compiler error message, and any available mutation metadata (e.g., substituted lines or contrastive theorem information).
-The explanation prompt asks the model to identify the source of the error and describe why the mutation violates typing, hypotheses, or goal structure, while the fix prompt requests a concrete edit that would restore correctness.
-These annotations are generated asynchronously and stored alongside each example, enabling supervised evaluation of both diagnostic interpretation and corrective reasoning.
+\paragraph{Explanation and Fix Generation} All mutated proofs are compiled with Lean, and only those that produce a compiler error are retained, since some changes still lead to correct proofs.
+For each retained theorem mutation, we also store contrastive metadata, including the names and formal statements of both the intended (correct) theorem and the substituted (incorrect) theorem.
+For each retained erroneous proof, we automatically generate a natural language explanation of the failure and a suggested fix using a separate language model, prompted with the original proof, the mutated proof, the Lean compiler error message, and any available mutation metadata.